YuanYangHe/daanEE_Arduino_Lessons/Course4_Ex6_OOP/README.md

  - Use the LED object rewrite 練習1

-### 練習7: Please write a class name "Button" with following public functions:
+### 練習 7: Please write a class name "Button" with following public functions:
   - Debounce about **20ms** either **pressing** or **releasing**
   - Function **"pressed()"** returning in **"bool"** type
     - When button is pressed return **true** else **false**